 Java Runtime Environment

-The web application runs on Java Runtime Environment (JRE).
-Starting the web application requires the installation of version 6 (update 19).
+The web application runs with Java Web Start on Java Runtime Environment (JRE).
+Starting the web application requires the installation version 6 (update 37) or later.

 A free download of this version is available at the following website: